kitsudaiki/OpenHanami/docs/How_To/1_installation.md

 !!! info

     The installation process is also very only basic at the moment.
-Usage of statefulsets, cert-manager and node-labels coming with version `0.2.0`.
-Other things later.
+Usage of statefulsets, cert-manager and node-labels coming in the near future.

 ### Requirements